lunar-moon/Graph2Topic/README.md

     8. SLPA
 4. pretrained_model: PLMs for encoding texts, princeton-nlp/unsup-simcse-bert-base-uncased is recommended
 5. seed: random seed
-6. dataset: 20ng, m10, bbc, crr, beer, asap, nlpcc & nlpcc_c are provide
+6. dataset: A list of documents, 20ng, m10, bbc, crr, beer, asap, nlpcc & nlpcc_c are provided
 7. num_topics: number of topic would be showed
 8. dim_size: dimensions would be reduced